Sausage and Penne Soup is a little time-intensive to make, but you are well rewarded with a flavorful, delicious soup that your family will love

 Whiskey seems like an odd ingredient, and it is super potent when it hits the heat.
 However, the alcohol quickly cooks out, and leaves nothing but wonderful flavor.
 Until recently I always used store-bought broth.
 But then I learned to make my own vegetable broth, and have never looked back.
 There is no comparison in terms of color and taste from homemade to store bought.

 I never heard of Provel cheese until I came across this recipe, and of course when I needed it for the soup I couldn’t find it anywhere.
 I live in a small-ish town, so I figured that was the reason.
 So the first time I made this Sausage and Penne Soup I used extra Swiss cheese instead.
 A few weeks later I found Provel, and just had to make the soup again.
 It’s good with just the Swiss, but the Provel takes it to a whole new level.
 Provel is a fabulous combination of cheddar, Swiss and Provolone.
-If you’ve never tried it, go out and get some immediately.
-I found it in Wal Mart, in the gourmet cheese section, so I’m sure it’s available at any grocery store.
+If you’ve never tried it, go out and get some immediately!

 I’ve always used spinach for this Sausage and Penne Soup, as the original recipe calls for.
 However, when I made it the other day I had no spinach, so I substituted kale.
 I cut up the kale into very small pieces, because it is much more dense and takes longer to cook.
 Of course it retained more bite than the baby spinach, but I really enjoyed the contrast in texture.